cloudmesh-community/book/chapters/rest/swagger-introspection-2-0.md

 ## Mock service

-In some cases it may be useful to develop the API without having yet developed methods that you call with the OperationI.
-In this case it is useful to run a mock service.
-YOu can invoce such a service with
+In some cases, it may be useful to develop the API without having yet developed methods that you call with the OperationI.
+In this case, it is useful to run a mock service.
+YOu can invoke such a service with

 ```bash
 $ connexion run cpu.yaml --mock=all -v